-The voluntary withdrawal date is November 19, 2018 (by which time you will have received your marks for the midterm test and several tutorials).
+The voluntary withdrawal date is November 18 (by which time you will have received your marks for the midterm test and several tutorials).

-Academic Dishonesty
+Academic Integrity

 It is important that you understand what constitutes academic dishonesty and that you are familiar with the very serious consequences.
-Links to resources that describe academic dishonesty (including plagiarism, cheating, inappropriate collaboration and examination impersonation, as well as typical penalties) can be found at:
+Links to resources that describe academic integrity and academic dishonesty (including plagiarism, cheating, inappropriate collaboration and examination impersonation, as well as typical penalties) can be found at: